adheeshc/8-puzzle-solver/README.md

 #### **RUN INSTRUCTIONS**

-To run the puzzle solver, you can either use the MATLAB functions or the MATLAB App.
+To run the puzzle solver, use Matlab

 #### **OUTPUT DESCRIPTION**